Apache HoraeDB™ (incubating) is a high-performance, distributed, cloud native time-series database.

 Besides the storage configurations, HoraeDB must be configured to start in WithMeta mode and connect to the deployed HoraeMeta:

 With all the parts of the configurations mentioned above, a runnable complete config for HoraeDB can be made.
-In order to make the HoraeDB cluster runnable, we can decide to adopt RocksDB-based WAL and local-disk-based Object Storage:
+In order to make the HoraeDB cluster runnable, we can decide to adopt RocksDB-based WAL and local-disk-based Object Storage without compaction offload:

 Let’s name this config file as config.toml.
 And the example configs, in which the templates must be replaced with real parameters before use, for remote storages are also provided: